-A clean air filter can improve your gas mileage by up to 7%, saving you more than $100 for every 10,000 miles you drive in an average vehicle.
-Plus, cleaning your air filter is easy to do in just a few minutes – just follow the instructions in your automobile’s manual and you’re good to go.
+A clean air filter can improve your gas mileage by up to 7%, saving you more than $100 for every 10,000 miles driven in an average vehicle.
+Cleaning your air filter is easy to do in just a few minutes – just follow the instructions in your vehicle’s manual and you’re good to go.

 26. Plan your meals around your grocery store’s flyer.

-Instead of just planning your meals based on a cookbook or whatever you can dream up, plan all your meals around what’s on sale in your grocery store’s flyer.
-Look at the biggest sales, then plan meals based on those ingredients and what you have on hand, and you’ll find yourself with a much smaller food bill than you’re used to.
+Instead of creating your meal plan out of thin air, plan all your meals around what’s on sale in your grocery store’s flyer.
+Look at the biggest sales, then plan recipes based on those ingredients and what you have on hand.
+Do that for a few months and you’ll find yourself with a much smaller food bill than you’re used to.

 27. Do a price comparison – and find a cheaper grocery store.

-Most of us get in a routine of shopping at the same grocery store, even though quite often it’s not the one that offers the best deals on our most common purchases.
+Most of us get in a routine of shopping at the same grocery store, and we may not even realize that we’re not getting the best deal.
 Fortunately, there’s a simple way to find the cheapest store around.
-Just keep track of the twenty or so things you buy most often, then shop for these items at a variety of stores.
+Just keep track of the 20 or so things you buy most often, then shop for these items at a variety of stores.
 Eventually, one store will come out on top for your purchases – just make that one your regular shopping destination and you’ll automatically save money.

-Before I tried it myself, I thought homemade breadmaking was complicated and a waste of time and money.
-I came to find out that it was pretty easy and it was actually much cheaper, healthier, and tastier than buying a loaf from the store.
-Now, we rarely ever buy bread products at the store – and we save money by making that choice.
+Before I tried it myself, I thought making homemade bread would just be a complicated waste of time.
+But after I tried it, I found that it was pretty easy and it was actually much cheaper, healthier, and tastier than buying a loaf from the store.

 This seems like an odd way to save money, but think about it.
 If you spend time with the people you love the most and come to some consensus about your dreams, it becomes easy for you all to plan for it.
-If you’re all planning and working together towards this dream, it becomes easier to stay focused on it and reach it.
 Set a big, audacious goal together and encourage each other to be financially fit – soon, you’ll find you’re doing it naturally and your dreams are coming closer than ever.